Ahead of election, a handful of world leaders voice support for Trump

 Brazilian President Jair Bolsonaro endorsed Trump earlier this month, after signing a new trade deal with the United States.

-“God willing, I will be able to attend” the inauguration, said Bolsonaro, according to Politico.
+“God willing, I will be able to attend” the inauguration, Bolsonaro said, according to Politico.
 Brazil’s leader added that he did not want to “interfere” and said he was speaking “from the heart.”

 Like Orban, Trump and Bolsonaro share common ground.
 They are both known for populist policies and bombastic rhetoric that defies political norms.
-Amid presidencies marked by two of the world’s most severe novel coronavirus outbreaks, they have both been infected with the virus while continuing to play down its impact.
+Amid presidencies marked by two of the world’s most severe novel coronavirus outbreaks, they have both been infected with the virus while continuing to play down its effect.

 Philippines

-Philippine President Rodrigo Duterte gave Trump’s reelection his blessing in February, shortly after ending a long-standing military agreement with the United States.
+Philippine President Rodrigo Duterte gave Trump’s reelection bid his blessing in February, shortly after ending a long-standing military agreement with the United States.

-U.S. Defense Secretary Mark T. Esper called the decision to terminate the Visiting Forces Agreement “unfortunate,” but Trump said he did not mind.
+Defense Secretary Mark T. Esper called the decision to terminate the Visiting Forces Agreement “unfortunate,” but Trump said he did not mind.

-“It is President Trump’s circumspect and judicious reaction to the termination of the VFA that made President Duterte give the following remarks: ‘President Trump is a good president and he deserves to be re-elected,’ ” the country’s presidential spokesman Salvador Panelo said in a statement, Reuters reported.
+“It is President Trump’s circumspect and judicious reaction to the termination of the VFA that made President Duterte give the following remarks: ‘President Trump is a good president and he deserves to be reelected,’ ” the country’s presidential spokesman Salvador Panelo said in a statement, Reuters reported.

 Human rights groups accuse Duterte of enabling rights abuses and a culture of widespread impunity in crackdowns on political opponents and an ongoing war on drugs.